Aeron/Mypy.novaextension/README.md

 Mypy can be installed simply by running `pip install mypy`.

+**Note**: The `--show-error-end` option only exists in version `0.981` or higher.
+Remove it from the global extension configuration if using an earlier version.
+Yet it’s better to use the latest `mypy` available.

 ## Configuration

 The extension supports both global and workspace configurations.